OpenScienceLabs/opensciencelabs.github.io/content/blog/google-summer-of-code-week-4th-and-7th-midterm-evaluation/index.md

 [**Maturin**]() was the first build-system I explored.
 Its unique approach of building Python bindings for Rust libraries intrigued me, and I wondered if it could provide a novel solution to the lab's needs.
 The seamless blending of Python and Rust offered the potential for unparalleled performance and memory efficiency in research projects.
 However, I faced a steep learning curve to master the intricacies of Rust and its integration with Python.
 Overcoming these challenges was a significant achievement, and I managed to create a functional prototype that demonstrated Maturin's potential to revolutionize the Open-Science Lab's workflow.
 My contribution to this issue is [here](https://github.com/osl-incubator/scicookie/pull/152)

-After merging this issue I move forward to issue called "Add Hatchling as an option"
+After merging this pull request, I started to add support for `Hatchling` build-system.

 ### Hatchling